Skip to main content

 cd my-nextjs-app

-Configuration options during the creation process:
+Configuration options during creation:

 ✔ Would you like to use TypeScript? … No / Yes